What is Prozac?

 Some of the serious side effects of Prozac are:

 Prozac can cause some serious side effects and can lead to some serious health problems.
-If you are facing any of the above serious side effects.
-Talk with your doctor if you are having any serious problems.
+If you are facing any of the above serious side effects, talk with your doctor if you are having any serious problems.

 Before taking Prozac talk with your doctor if you are allergic to it or any other medications.
 The product may contain some inactive ingredients which can cause serious allergic reactions or some other serious problems.
-Before taking Prozac talk with your doctor if you are having any medical history such as Manic depressive disorder, Liver problems, diabetes, low sodium in the blood, seizures, stomach disease, intestinal ulcers and glaucoma.
+Before taking Prozac talk with your doctor if you have any medical history such as Manic depressive disorder, Liver problems, diabetes, low sodium in the blood, seizures, stomach disease, intestinal ulcers and glaucoma.

 How to use Prozac?

-• Prozac is available in the form of a pill, a tablet, a delayed-release capsule (which releases the drug in the intestine), and a solution (liquid) for oral administration.
+Prozac is available in the form of a pill, a tablet, a delayed-release capsule (which releases the drug in the intestine), and a solution (liquid) for oral administration.
 It is a medication that can be taken with or without food.
 The medication is available as a tablet to be swallowed.
-The tablet is usually taken once a day, on the same day per month or on particular days during the month..
+The tablet is usually taken once a day, on the same day per month or on particular days during the month.

-• The standard adult dosage for depression is 20 milligrams (mg) taken once a day in the morning orally.
+The standard adult dosage for depression is 20 milligrams (mg) taken once a day in the morning orally.
 If symptoms do not improve after a few weeks, the dosage may be increased.
 The normal maintenance dose ranges from 20 to 60 mg, with a maximum dose of 80 mg.

 Take the next dose at the same time the next day.
 To make up for a missed dose, never take two doses at the same time.
 But with some medication, it won’t work if you don’t take the dosage on time.
 If you miss a dose some sudden chemical change may affect your body.